Documentation

 Outbound is how your agent calls people instead of waiting to be called.
-Three triggers cover almost every real-world need:
+Two triggers cover almost every real-world need:

 Triggering by API